 Spring Garden Street Bridge

 Skyline photography is my favorite genre, and Philadelphia is home to several beautiful vantage points of the skyline.
 One of the best is from the Spring Garden Street Bridge, near the Philadelphia Art Museum.
-Walk a few minutes from the Art Museum steps and you’ll be ready to photograph the skyline in all her glory.
+Walk a few minutes from the Art Museum steps and you will be ready to photograph the skyline in all her glory.

 What’s cool about this view is that there are several ways to get a nice skyline shot.
 You can get a reflection of the buildings in the Schuylkill river.
 You can focus in on just the buildings in Center City, or widen your lens and include some of the buildings on the other side of the river, such as the FMC building.
 Moreover, walk towards the end of the bridge, away from the Art Museum, and you can get some AMAZING light trails with full view of the skyline in the background.
 This is another place that is worth visiting for sunrise/sunset, day, and night shots.